eaqx/eaqx.github.io/docs/configuration/index.md

 # Overview

+!!! note

     The configuration file of Xray is in JSON format, and the configuration format for the client and server is the same, except for the actual configuration content.

 ### Form: